youssef-eissa/gemini-task/README.md

 # ✅ Todo App

-A clean and functional Todo application built with **React** and styled using **Tailwind CSS**.
+A fully responsive and functional Todo application built with **React** and styled using **Tailwind CSS**.
 The app connects to a simulated backend via **MockAPI**, handles API communication with **Redux Toolkit Query**, and includes client-side routing using **React Router**.
 Users receive real-time feedback with toast notifications for all key actions.

 ---